dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-So now that we have given you a somewhat short explanation about the most useful Docker features that you should know, I'm now going to talk about why we at Fenomen decided to use Docker for our development environment for developing Drupal.
+So now that we have given you a somewhat short explanation about the most useful Docker features that you should know, I'm now going to talk about why we at Fenomen switched from standard LAMP setup to Docker for our development environment for developing Drupal.

 If I'm very honest with you, then the reason how we ended up using Docker in